resmushit/wordpress-plugin/readme.txt

 1. The simple interface

 == Changelog ==
+= 1.0.3 =
+Release date June 7, 2024
+* Tweak: Added 5 compression options to choose from and a filter instead of the numeric quality selector;
+* Fix: Restore and Force Optimize options are no longer displayed for images without backups;
+* Fix: Internationalization now also works for ShortPixel modules (thanks @alexclassroom);
+* Fix: Links, texts and mobile layout in the settings have been improved;

 = 1.0.2 =
 Release date March 29, 2024
 * Fix: The new image size after compressing/restoring the image is now saved correctly in WordPress;